-Only in urgent circumstances, and after consultation with the Principal, or delegate ie Subject HOD or Deputy Principal, will consideration be given to allowing students to sit for timetabled College examinations outside of the advertised dates.
+Only in the case of an approved AARA, will consideration be given to allowing students to sit for timetabled College examinations outside of the advertised dates.

 ASSIGNMENTS

 Assignments play an important part in the assessment program for many subjects.
 Assignments are set with sufficient time for completion and make allowance for some work to be done during class time with resources held at the college.